-The power of positivity.
-It goes without saying, positive thinking breeds positive thoughts.
-It’s the Law of Attraction.
-Yet I am a realist and know that we can all have our down days, me included.
-So what can we do to lift our mood and build a positive mindset?
+We can all have our down days, me included.
+So what can we do to lift our mood and develop a positive mindset?

-These ten shortcut techniques provide fast results to a positive attitude.
-They will help you break out of negative thought patterns and behaviours to create more positive emotions, positive experiences and positive results.
+These ten positive thinking exercises provide fast results to a create and maintain a positive mindset.
+They will help you break out of negative thought patterns and behaviours to create more positive emotions, experiences and results.

-1. Be aware of the language you use in your self talk
+1. Watch the language you use in your self talk to improve positive thinking

 I should listen more >>> I could listen more

 I should apply for this new job >>> I could apply for this new job

 I should drink less >>> I could drink less

 ‘I can’t’ is another example.
 ‘I can’t’ says you have limitations, which are only in your mind.
 By changing this to ‘I don’t’ puts you back in control of your thoughts and actions:

 I can’t lose weight >>> I don’t lose weight